Cartesianism and Philosophy of Mind (Routledge Studies in Seventeenth-century Philosophy)

 Full Description

-Although it is well known that many of the challenges that philosophers confront today were discussed by the Cartesians, historical Cartesianism remains underexplored and warrants deeper, careful study.
+Although it is well known that many of the challenges that philosophers confront today were already discussed by the Cartesians, historical Cartesianism remains underexplored and warrants deeper, careful study.
 There is much to be learned about how the Cartesian tradition understood phenomena such as consciousness, intentionality, embodiment, and moral agency—and the puzzles they raise.
 The chapters are divided into three thematic sections.
 Part 1 focuses on fundamental features of cognition, such as the nature of ideas and intentionality, as they were debated by early interlocutors of Descartes.
-Part 2 analyzes how Cartesian philosophers conceived the relation between sensation and material objects, including the human body.
-Part 3 investigates the moral and social dimensions of the Cartesian mind, such as love and virtues.
+Part 2 analyzes how Cartesian philosophers conceived of the relation between sensation and material objects, including the human body.
+Part 3 investigates the moral and social dimensions of the Cartesian mind, such as love and virtue.

 Cartesianism and Philosophy of Mind will be of interest to scholars and advanced students working on early modern philosophy and philosophy of mind.